From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Experimental Results

 \subsubsection{Fabrication parameters}

 Fig. \ref{fig:fab_parameters} compares the predictions by LithoNet trained on UMC dataset \#2 driven by different configuration parameter values for wafer fabrication.

-We focus on one configuration parameter which is normalized to the range of $[-0.9, 0.9]$ and is inversely proportional to the degree of etching: the larger the parameter value, the lower the degree of etching.
-Those parameters values used in the training dataset are colored black, whereas those values not used in training are colored red.
+In this experiment set, we fix the \textit{focus} and adjust the \textit{energy} strength of the scanner in the lithography process to obtain the training samples, and then train LithoNet on them.
+We focus on one configuration parameter, i.e., \textit{energy}, normalized to the range of $[-0.9, 0.9]$.
+This parameter is inversely proportional to the degree of etching: the larger the parameter value, the lower the degree of etching.
+This experiment set shows that LithoNet is capable of predicting the width of metal wires by using regression and the discriminator.

+Those parameter values used in the training dataset are colored black, and those values not used in training are colored red.
 This experiment shows that the proposed LithoNet, thank to the regression loss term $\mathcal{L}_{par}$ described in (\ref{eq:eq06}), does learn the relationship between the line width and the fabrication parameter used to control the degree of etching in the fabrication process.
 Concisely speaking, the larger the parameter is, the wider the metal line should be.
 Hence, our LithoNet model is able to mimic the fabrication process and generate parameter-dependent prediction results.
 This is an important aspect of LithoNet design, and such design makes LithoNet suitable for semiconductor manufacturing simulations.